suvampriyaranjansahoo/MediFlowRT-Real-Time-Healthcare-Analytics-Platform-Azure-/README.md

 **Part 1 – Data Engineering:** Build the real-time ingestion + transformation pipeline.
 **Part 2 – Analytics:** Connect Synapse to Power BI and design an interactive dashboard for hospital KPIs.

-For a full Youtube Tutorial of this project click this [Part-1 link](https://youtu.be/01LVHch-1x0?si=x70zJDO8OlK-bYJk)/[Part-2 link](https://youtu.be/1esHP63zLtM?si=e-pK7EcpK7yEOAyP).

 ## Pipeline